Are all those picturesque hillside vineyards just for looks or is there a reason behind their location?

 Today we're back with another installment of our new Ask The Expert series!
 The question on the table this time is "Why Are Vineyards Often Found On The Slopes of Hills and Mountains?"

-To help us answer this question we’ve enlisted Matias Cruzat of Vina San Pedro, winemaker for the 1865 single varietal wines.
+It looks good for sure, but to help us dig a little deeper we've enlisted Matias Cruzat of Vina San Pedro, winemaker for the 1865 single varietal wines.
 Read on for his answer to this question.

 Great question and not an easy answer either.
 The short answer is cultural history, while the longer answer goes more along these three main points from my perspective.
 Do keep in mind that with wine, as well as life, there is almost always, if not always, an exception to every generalization.